A Treatise on Differential Geometry and its role in Relativity Theory: Multilinear mapping of vectors and covectors: Tensors

 as the components of T. Using the transformation laws (\ref{2.4}), (\ref{2.5}), (\ref{2.10}), (\ref{2.11}) for the basis of $T_P$ and $T_P^\ast$ we have the relation between the components of the multilinear mapping in different co-ordinate system as

 In modern terminology, a \underline{tensor} is defined as a multilinear mapping of the above form.
 The classical definition is as follows: \\

-{\bf Definition:} If a mathematical object is represented by an ($p+ q$)--indexed system of functions $T^{i_1, i_2,...i_p}_{k_1, k_2,...k_q}$ of the co-ordinate variables $x^i$ of any $x-$co-ordinate system and by the functions $\overline{T}^{i_1, i_2,...i_p}_{k_1, k_2,...k_q}$ of the co-ordinate variables $\overline{x}^i$ of any other $\overline{x}$ co-ordinate system and the two representations are connected by the transformation law (\ref{2.13}), then $T^{i_1, i_2,...i_p}_{k_1, k_2,...k_q}$ are called the components in $x-$co-ordinate system of a tensor of contravariant order `$p$' and covariant order `$q$' or simply component of an $(p,~q)$ tensor. we also briefly say that $T^{i_1, i_2,...i_p}_{k_1, k_2,...k_q}$ is a $(p,~q)$ tensor.
+{\bf Definition:} If a mathematical object is represented by an ($p+ q$)--indexed system of functions $T^{i_1, i_2,...i_p}_{k_1, k_2,...k_q}$ of the co-ordinate variables $x^i$ of any $x-$co-ordinate system and by the functions $\overline{T}^{i_1, i_2,...i_p}_{k_1, k_2,...k_q}$ of the co-ordinate variables $\overline{x}^i$ of any other $\overline{x}$ co-ordinate system and the two representations are connected by the transformation law (\ref{2.13}), then $T^{i_1, i_2,...i_p}_{k_1, k_2,...k_q}$ are called the components in $x-$co-ordinate system of a tensor of contravariant order `$p$' and covariant order `$q$' or simply component of an $(p,~q)$ tensor. we also briefly say that $T^{i_1, i_2,...i_p}_{k_1, k_2,...k_q}$ is a $(p,~q)$ tensor.\\

 If the contravariant order is zero but not the covariant order, then the tensor is called a\,(fully) covariant tensor.
 Similarly, we have a\,(fully) contravariant tensor if the covariant order is zero but not the contravariant order.
-If both the orders are different from zero, then the tensor is called a mixed tensor.\\\\ {\bf Note-1 :} A contravariant vector is a contravariant tensor of order one \textit{i.e.}, a $(1,0)$ tensor; a covariant vector is a covariant tensor of order one, \textit{i.e.}, a $(0,~1)$- tensor .
+If both the orders are different from zero, then the tensor is called a mixed tensor.\\

+{\bf Note-1 :} A contravariant vector is a contravariant tensor of order one \textit{i.e.}, a $(1,0)$ tensor; a covariant vector is a covariant tensor of order one, \textit{i.e.}, a $(0,~1)$- tensor .
 A scalar function is called a tensor of order zero, \textit{i.e.}, a $(0,~0)$\,-tensor.\\